 Each scene replayed the room, Maya appeared again and again somewhere else, the audience followed her in ever new configurations.
 Introduced by the AR app, viewers stayed in a mode of discovery, not consumption, from beginning to end.

 Full Performance Video

-“The audience’s involvement in the show through the app was great, especially towards the end where the MAYA was to be illuminated.
+“The audience’s involvement in the show through the app was great, especially towards the end where Maya was to be illuminated.
 The fact that it worked so well shows how well it did.”

 “I’ve never seen anything like Maya before!
 The mixture of modern technology, a location with an incredible atmosphere and a live concert was simply breathtaking!
 More of it!”